The situation is fluid in many countries, including here, so this budget Thailand travel article was update on July 25, 2022.

 In a post at the end of Q1 in 2021 I wondered aloud about when we’ll be able to travel in Southeast Asia again and the answer was basically, “Who knows, except for Thailand.”
 The favored nation for backpackers is way ahead of its neighbors in devising a reopening plan.
-So budget Thailand travel may be a reality before anywhere else in the region as the world starts opening back up to vaccinated travelers.
+So it’s looking like budget Thailand travel will be a reality before anywhere else in the region as the world starts opening back up to vaccinated travelers.

 The thing to remember, however, is that the country’s tourism board is not having meetings about how to lure back scruffy backpackers getting by on $20 a day.
 Their main goal is to bring back package tourists who are going to come for a week or two, spend freely at the resorts, then fly back home.
 The planners probably realize that they don’t have to try very hard to get budget travelers back–that’s just a natural bonus.
 Luring back the hesitant vacation crowd is tougher.